CD Player Buying Guide

 I saw Aimee Mann play in Birmingham on a Monday night in February of 2026, and it got my blood pumping, no joke.
 I love Aimee Mann.
 I saw her once before in Atlanta, about twenty years ago, and it was a great show, exactly my speed, staged at an Arboretum, the concession stand sold wine and cheese plates.
 It was great.
 Well, I must have been in a rut or something, because the Birmingham show felt like the rediscovery of music itself.
 The attendees were mostly people my age in the small Iron City venue in downtown Birmingham.
 We nuzzled up close to the stage and managed to stand on the second row, and Aimee was right there.
 I walked out feeling so grateful.
 So inspired.
 She performed the entire Lost In Space album, and she played stuff from Whatever and I'm With Stupid, so she went back to the earliest stuff.
 I loved it.

 With a CD player, I can put a disk on the tray and push play, and it just plays.
 No fiddling around.
+No GUIs.
 I liked that idea, so I started shopping for a CD player.
-When it comes to a new player, only Onkyo and Yamaha offer players aimed at the consumer market.
-Teac and Yamaha and Denon make them, too, but those are more niche audiophile-aimed, and I'm a decidedly middle-range type of guy.
-Sony, the creator of the CD, doesn't offer a CD player anymore, which is strange.
-Onkyo offers the best deal, a carousel player for around $350.
-You can find these for $200 refurbished and used.
-If you don't mind a carousel player, this might be the thing you need.
+When it comes to a new player, only Onkyo offers players aimed at the consumer market.
+Teac and Yamaha and Denon make them, too, but those are more niche audiophile-aimed, and I'm a decidedly low-end to middle-range type of guy.
+The Denon I would like plays CDs and SACDs, and it costs $1700, which is insane.
+Interestingly, Sony, the creator of the CD, doesn't offer a CD player at all anymore, just these Blu Ray players, which is strange.
+Onkyo offers the best deal, a carousel player for around $350, but you can find these for $200 refurbished and used.
+If you don't mind a carousel player, this might be just the thing you need.
+They also offer a single-disk player for around $400.
+On Amazon, I would have thought there would be several different options, but everything is on the super low end, or it shoots up to the $400 price point in a hurry.
+One interesting option is the SMSL PL150, which is a tiny player, but with optical outs, for $150.

-I want one disk at at time, though.
-I want to look over my collection, select a disc, and play it.
-So, I started looking at the used market on Ebay, and that's how this page started, because I was making a list and trying to keep track of things, and it was easy to just write it all in html as a way to keep it sort of organized.
-I spent seveal days looking at the used market on Ebay, just to see what I could see, and I noticed some patterns.
+So far, the options include buying a blu ray player or a super-cheap DVD player, which are the off-the-shelf options at Wal-Mart, or buying the SMSL on Amazon, or buying the Onkyo carousel unit.
+I'm hesitant to buy a blu ray player.
+They are tiny and they look cheap, and I've never bought a blu ray disk of any kind.
+As in, never.
+I skipped that technology entirely.
+All I want to do is play CDs, and potentially SACDs.
+I don't own any SACDs.
+I'm just saying, that would be a cool option to have, but I don't plan to use this device to play video at all.
+I'm not super crazy about carousel units, either.
+I don't feel strongly about it, I'm just saying that I can only listen to one disk at at time, and I want to look over my collection, select a disc, and play it.
+So, for more options, clearly it is worth looking at the secondary market, and that's how this page started, because I was making a list and trying to keep track of things, and it was easy to just write it all in html as a way to keep it sort of organized.
+I spent several days looking at the used market on Ebay, just to see what I could see, and I noticed some patterns.

 In general, one can divide cd players into a first generation, a second generation, and a third generation, leading up to the present.